Skoda Kamiq review - MPG, CO2 and running costs

 With its range of up-to-date Volkswagen Group engines and strong residuals, the Kamiq is a very sensible choice

 Skoda's Kamiq shares much with the wider Volkswagen Group MQB line-up, not least its underpinnings and engine range.
-There are three petrol options and one diesel: all are familiar and whichever you choose, reasonable running costs are to be expected.
+There are three petrol options: all are familiar and whichever you choose, reasonable running costs are to be expected.

-The most frugal engine is the 1.6-litre diesel, which in SE trim and with a manual gearbox returns up to 56.5mpg on average, with CO2 emissions of 131g/km.
-But, the prize for lowest CO2 emissions goes to the 1.0-litre petrol unit with a manual gearbox in either S or SE trim; 129g/km means private buyers won't pay too much in road tax, compared to higher polluting rivals, and average economy of up to 49.6mpg is completely acceptable too.
+The prize for the lowest CO2 emissions goes to the 109bhp 1.0-litre petrol unit with a manual gearbox in SE Drive trim; 122g/km means private buyers won't pay too much in road tax, compared to higher polluting rivals, and average economy of up to 52.3mpg is completely acceptable too.

-Those customers looking at the more powerful 1.5-litre car in SE L trim with automatic transmission, will still see a return of 43.5mpg, along with CO2 emissions of 146g/km.
+The 94bhp 1.0-litre version emits from 127g/km, with economy of 50.4mpg on the WLTP combined cycle.
+Those customers looking at the more powerful 1.5-litre car in SE L trim with automatic transmission, will still see a return of 45.6mpg, along with CO2 emissions of 140g/km.

 The Skoda Kamiq occupies insurance groups 8 to 17 – exactly the same as its SEAT Arona relative.
 The smallest petrol engine accounts for the cheaper end of the spectrum while the most powerful is priciest; the diesel sits somewhere in the middle of these.

-Our experts predict that the Skoda Kamiq will retain around 42 to 49% of its value after 36,000 miles and 36 months.
+Our experts predict that the Skoda Kamiq will retain around 42 to 49% of its value after three years and 36,000 miles of ownership.
 The slightly more expensive (but broadly similar) Volkswagen T-Cross will hold onto 46 to 54% over the same period, so there’s little to separate the two.

 In this review